b-vardhan21/Python/Introduction/README.md

 14) None

 ## Int Data Type
-We can use int data type to represent whole numbers
+We can use int data type to represent whole numbers <br>
 Eg: a = 10
 type(a) //int